Black and white Iwata image of early JANM building in Little Tokyo, Los Angeles

 Selection Committee and Criteria

-Participants will be selected by a committee consisting of three or more members, including the project director and at least one K-12 classroom teacher.
+Participants will be selected by a committee consisting of three or more members, including the project directors and at least one K-12 classroom teacher.
 This committee will read and evaluate all properly completed applications.

 • At least three spaces per session (six total for the entire program) will be reserved for educators who are new to the profession (five or fewer years teaching experience).